 - the time difference between the ending point of the SMTC occasion and the starting point of the measurement gap occasion, where the SMTC occasion occurs earlier in time than the MG occasion, or

 - the time difference between the ending point of the measurement gap occasion and the starting point of the SMTC occasion, where the measurement gap occasion occurs earlier in time than the SMTC occasion.

+9.1C.9.1 Collision between multiple SMTCs on a SAN carrier

+Collision between occasions of multiple SMTCs may occur as specified in this clause.

+When UE is configured with more than one SMTC on a SAN carrier, two SMTC occasions outside measurement gap are considered colliding if at least one of the following conditions is met:

+- the two SMTC occasions are fully or partially overlapping in time domain, or

+- the magnitude of the distance between two SMTC occasions in time domain is less than or equals to 4 ms.

+The distance between two SMTC occasions is defined as the time difference between the ending point of the earlier SMTC occasion and the starting point of the later SMTC ocasssion.

 <End of Change>